In this exercise you will write a working program in Java to display an

 started your cursor directly underneath the ‘p’ in “public”.
 If so, you only

-once.
+have to press TAB once.
 If not, press it twice to get two tabs.

-with a capital ‘S’, then a dot (period),
+After the tabs, type the word System with a capital ‘S’, then a dot (period),

-, another dot, the word println
+then the word out, another dot, the word println (pronounced “PrintLine”

 even though there’s no ‘i’ or ‘e’ at the end), an open paren, a space, a